-Answer: If there is a specific area in need of better signage or an area with unclear signage that needs to be adjusted contact Caitlin Campbell (Caitlin.email@example.com / 504-862-2545)
+Answer: If there is a specific area in need of better signage or an area with unclear signage for traffic purposes contact Caitlin Campbell (Caitlin.email@example.com / 504-862-2545)

-Answer: The Army Corps, as a federal agency, cannot put up signs directing people to businesses since that is considered marketing.
-However, businesses can put up signs to let people know you are open and direct them to your store's entrance or parking area.
-Signage options for businesses include:
+NOTE: The Army Corps, as a federal agency, cannot put up signs directing people to businesses since it is considered marketing.

-- Window signs are allowed without a permit.
++ Window signs at your business are allowed without a permit.

 TIP: To learn more or to apply for a sign that requires a permit, visit the City of New Orleans' One Stop Shop.

 Whether you’re a seasoned business owner or the new shop on the block, we hope these resources provide some new ideas and helpful resources.